ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: range

     Specifies the measurement range.
 Use positive values to represent the  absolute value of the maximum expected measurement.
-The value is in units  appropriate for the current value of the NIDMM_ATTR_FUNCTION attribute.
-For  example, if NIDMM_ATTR_FUNCTION is set to NIDMM_VAL_VOLTS, the units are  volts.
+The value is in units  appropriate for the current value of the :py:data:`nidmm.Session.function` attribute.
+For  example, if :py:data:`nidmm.Session.function` is set to :py:data:`~nidmm.NIDMM_VAL_VOLTS`, the units are  volts.
     The NI 4050 and NI 4060 only support Auto Range when the trigger and  sample trigger is set to IMMEDIATE.
-    NIDMM_VAL_AUTO_RANGE_ON -1.0
+    :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_ON` -1.0
     NI-DMM performs an Auto Range before acquiring the measurement.
-    NIDMM_VAL_AUTO_RANGE_OFF -2.0
+    :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_OFF` -2.0
-    NI-DMM sets the Range to the current NIDMM_ATTR_AUTO_RANGE_VALUE and uses this range  for all subsequent measurements until the measurement configuration is changed.
+    NI-DMM sets the Range to the current :py:data:`nidmm.Session.auto_range_value` and uses this range  for all subsequent measurements until the measurement configuration is changed.
-    NIDMM_VAL_AUTO_RANGE_ONCE -3.0
+    :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_ONCE` -3.0
     NI-DMM performs an Auto Range before acquiring the next measurement.
-The NIDMM_ATTR_AUTO_RANGE_VALUE  is stored and used for all subsequent measurements until the measurement configuration is changed.
+The :py:data:`nidmm.Session.auto_range_value`  is stored and used for all subsequent measurements until the measurement configuration is changed.

     The following table lists the characteristics of this property.